kkibria/dev_cookbook/docs/_topics/pirust.md

 popd
 ```

-## Create links to library for rust
+## Details on links to library for rust
 Enter the folder you have extracted the package into and take a look at the files.
 The folder structure can be ./lib/arm-linux-gnueabihf or even ./usr/lib/arm-linux-gnueabihf inside this folder.
 The relevant files are the .so files.
 Some libraries however have another number after the .so, for example library.so.3.
 In this case, you have to add a symlink to library.so because that's where the GCC linker will look for it.
 The symlink must be in the same directory as the file it points to.
 To create a symlink called library.so that points to library.so.3, you would use the following command.

 Bash